-Conservatory Lab does have a nurse who services both buildings.
+Conservatory Lab has a school nurse at each building.
 A child with minor bumps, bruises or abrasions will be treated at the school.
 We have staff trained in CPR and First Aid.
 In the case of fever or other signs of illness, the family must pick up the child immediately.
 The child should be picked up within 30 minutes by an identifiable adult (ID may be required).
+Families may contact the school nurse to individualize health plans for students with chronic illness.
+The building school nurse is happy to partner with the child's pediatrician or health specialist to align treatment plans.